 Investors lost Rs 9.6 lakh crore in three days, with the stock-market retreat extending over Budget proposals to tax equities along with a global sell-off.

-Talking on the markets poor show, Finance and Revenue Secretary said that he will discuss the problem of fall in local markets with Arun Jaitley.
+Talking on the markets poor show, the Finance and Revenue Secretary said that he will discuss the problem of fall in local markets with Arun Jaitley.
 Adhia added that the local markets are copying global weakness, “but the government will look into what it can do”.

 Strong selling stress forced down all the Sensex and Nifty elements.
 Foreign Institutional Investors (FII) sold equities worth Rs 1,263.57 crore in Monday’s trade.